 First Bus has not commented on charging.
 However, in Glasgow, they run the UK’s largest charging depot set up with Heliox, as reported.
 However, the Scottish depot is for buses built by ADL-BYD.

-Still, opting for Wrightbus is also in line with ZEBRA funding requirements since the vehicles must be made in the UK.
 The buses for First Bus will be made at the Wrightbus plant in Ballymena, Northern Ireland.

 And the bus builder is busy.
 Recently, Wrightbus also signed a framework agreement with Ireland’s National Transport Authority to supply up to 800 battery-electric double-decker buses over five years.
 Regional Transport Cologne (RVK) had also awarded Wrightbus a contract for 20 guaranteed and 40 optional hydrogen-powered buses, as reported.

 First Bus expects Wrightbus to complete deliveries within the next two years.
 First Bus will have more than 500 electric buses operating across the UK.